Donald J. Trump

 President Trump started his second term with an announcement on inauguration day that he wants to be a "peace maker and unifier."
 President Trump made that statement twice perhaps because peace is paramountly important to the American people and the presidential administration.
 There’s obvious sincerity.
 President Trump is genuinely unifying all countries around peace.

 The President of the United States doesn’t take peace for granted.
-He has survived several incidences, including a serious one in April 2025.
+He survived several incidences, including a serious one.
 Other leading politicians, such as Liberal Governor Josh Shapiro, were confronted as well.

-This writer believes there is bipartisan support for peace.
-In fact, between President Trump's historic two terms in office, his predecessors former President Joe Biden and former Vice President Kamala Harris worked diligently for peace the entire time they were in office.
-There was also a historic improvement in U.S. communication, as the words “alive,” “joy,” “love” and “peace” became used with greater frequency throughout republican and democratic news sources.
+Between President Trump's historic two terms in office, his predecessors former President Joe Biden and former Vice President Kamala Harris also worked very diligently for peace the entire time they were in office.
+In fact, they led a historic improvement in U.S. communication, as the words “alive,” “joy,” “love” and “peace” became used with greater frequency throughout republican and democratic news sources because of them.
+That was a historically good improvement in communication.
+International peace is possible with the support of both political parties.

 Former President Joe Biden